The-Fiafi/eslint-plugin-import-rules/README.md

 import Button from "/components/Button";
 ```

-It also further sorts components and user-defined functions, logically separating them by path, while retaining comments related to these imports:
+It also further sorts the user-defined functions by logically separating them by path while keeping the comments associated with those imports:

 #### Unsorted example